 How to File an SR-1

-The good news is that the SR-1 is not a terribly difficult form to fill out.
+The good news is that the SR-1 is not difficult to complete:

-Click here for a copy of the SR-1 form itself in .pdf form.
+Click here for a copy of the SR-1 form.

 Why the SR-1 is Necessary

-Filing an SR-1 might seem like a completely unnecessary administrative hurdle, especially since you already have to report the accident to the police and your insurance.
-But don’t start grumbling about the DMV just yet.
-Believe it or not, there’s a good reason for the SR-1.
+Filing an SR-1 might seem like a completely unnecessary administrative hurdle, especially since you must already report the accident to the police and your insurance.
+But there’s a good reason for it.

-If you want to make an uninsured motorist claim, then you will need to file another form, the SR-19C, to get this information.
+To make an uninsured motorist (UM) claim, you will need to file another form, the SR-19C.

 What Happens If I Didn’t File an SR-1?